YeezyTaughtMe1/HTB-OpenAdmin/README.md

 The machine had a web application vulnerable to RCE, yielding a www-data shell.

 The general process was:
-Lazy system administrator escalation to user1 > CTF like to user2 > nopasswd sudo privesc to root.
+Lazy system administrator escalation to user1 > CTF-like to user2 > nopasswd sudo privesc to root.

 ## Lets get started!
 As usual, I run nMap: